 - We have incurred significant losses since our inception.
-We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability. - We have only obtained regulatory approval for TEMBEXA, and all of our other product candidates are still under clinical development and may not obtain regulatory approval or be successfully commercialized.
-We may be unable to obtain, or may be delayed in obtaining, regulatory approval for other most advanced clinical candidates: ONC201 and DSTAT. - Our ability to generate future revenues from product sales is uncertain and depends upon our ability to successfully develop, obtain regulatory approval for, and commercialize product candidates. - Even though we have obtained regulatory approval for TEMBEXA, or if we obtain regulatory approval for any of our product candidates, including ONC201 and DSTAT, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties. - We rely on third-party manufacturers to produce our preclinical and clinical drug supplies, and we intend to rely on third parties to produce commercial supplies of any approved product candidates.
-We rely on limited sources of supply for the drug components for each of our product candidates including, TEMBEXA, ONC201 and DSTAT, and any disruption in the chain of supply for either of these product candidates may cause delays in their development and commercialization. - We are evaluating external assets to build our pipeline of product candidates and there can be no assurance that we will be successful in identifying or completing a transaction for a candidate, that any such transaction will result in additional value for our stockholders or that the process will not have an adverse impact on our business.
-For example, we may experience difficulties in integrating the operations of Oncoceutics into our business and in realizing the expected benefits of the merger with Oncoceutics. - If we are unable to obtain or protect intellectual property rights related to our products and product candidates, we may not be able to compete effectively in our market. - If we fail to comply with the extensive legal and regulatory requirements affecting the health care industry, we could face increased costs, delays in the development of our product candidates, penalties and a loss of business. - · We face risks related to the coronavirus (COVID-19) outbreak, which could significantly disrupt our preclinical studies and clinical trials
+We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability. - While we have received a sole source request from BARDA, there can be no assurances that we will be able to enter into a contract with BARDA on favorable terms, or at all, to act as the sole supplier for the procurement of TEMBEXA for the treatment of smallpox. - We have only received regulatory approval for TEMBEXA, and all of our other product candidates are still under clinical development and may not obtain regulatory approval or be successfully commercialized. - We may be unable to obtain, or may be delayed in obtaining, regulatory approval for our clinical candidates, including our most advanced clinical candidate.
+ONC201. - Our ability to generate future revenues from product sales is uncertain and depends upon our ability to successfully develop, obtain regulatory approval for, and commercialize product candidates, and even if we generate future revenues, they may not be sufficient to lead to profitability. - Even though we have obtained regulatory approval for TEMBEXA, or if we obtain regulatory approval for any of our product candidates, including ONC201, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties. - We rely on third-party manufacturers to produce our preclinical drug supplies, clinical drug supplies and TEMBEXA, and we intend to rely on third parties to produce commercial supplies of any approved product candidates.
+We rely on limited sources of supply for the drug components for each of our product candidates including ONC201, and any disruption in the chain of supply for either of these product candidates may cause delays in their development and commercialization. - We routinely evaluate external assets to build our pipeline of product candidates and there can be no assurance that we will be successful in identifying or completing a transaction for a candidate, that any such transaction will result in additional value for our stockholders or that the process will not have an adverse impact on our business.
+For example, we may experience difficulties in integrating the operations of Oncoceutics into our business and in realizing the expected benefits of the merger with Oncoceutics. - If we are unable to obtain or protect intellectual property rights related to our products and product candidates, we may not be able to compete effectively in our market. - If we fail to comply with the extensive legal and regulatory requirements affecting the health care industry, we could face increased costs, delays in the development of our product candidates, penalties and a loss of business. - We face risks related to the coronavirus (COVID-19) outbreak, which could significantly disrupt our preclinical studies and clinical trials. - The completion of the sale of our TEMBEXA program and related assets is subject to conditions, some or all of which may not be satisfied or completed on a timely basis, if at all.
+Failure to complete the sale of our TEMBEXA program and related assets could have material adverse effects on our business.
+In addition, even if completed, the anticipated benefits may not be realized fully or at all or may take longer to realize than expected.